 Law #8: Thou Shalt Not Give Answers Thou Art Not 100% Sure Are Correct.

 Law #9: Thou Shalt Keep Prodigious and Accurate Notes of All Contacts.

 Law #10: Thou Shalt Follow Up, and Follow Up, and Follow Up (and Follow Up, and Follow Up.)

 Using the Commandments

-No matter what sales process you are using, the commandments support your work.
+No matter what sales process you are using, the 10 commandments of sales support your work.
 These are best practices that keep you effective and on track.
 Breaking any commandment can lead directly to losing one (or many) sales.
 And unfortunately, a low closing ratio can cost you your job.
 Raise your closing ratio!
 Follow the commandments, and make more money!